microsoft/bond/doc/src/compiler.md

 For duplex streaming methods, the parameters and results do not have to have a 1:1 correspondence.
 The server is free to return results at any time during the lifetime of the method invocation.

-NB: Streaming methods are currently only supported when generating C# and using Bond-over-gRPC.

 Methods with a result of `nothing` are one-way, fire and forget methods: the service doesn't send any response regardless of whether the service method